krbnite/krbnite.github.io/_posts/2019-03-15-Deep-Learning-AI-Intro-to-TensorFlow-Week2.md

   - this has both elements of "embarrassing" (should have used a more robust training set!) and possibly "alarming" too (can be upsetting/distressing)

-After trying to decide where some of these examples fit on the scale from "embarrassing" to "alarming," I've realized that they all basically contain both embarrassing and alarming elements.
-Also, all examples are "bad for business", period.
+Actually, after trying to decide where these examples fit on a scale from "embarrassing" to "alarming," it strikes me this isn't the right scale to use:  they all seem to contain both embarrassing and alarming elements.
+Also, all examples are
+"bad for business", period.
 For a company like Google, any of these would be bad press.
 For a small startup, missteps like these might be the difference between gaining traction or going extinct.

 Some of the ML bias concerns are clearly concerning, however these isssues are very context dependent.
-Biases identified in a data set are not inherently bad and should not be automatically removed.
+Biases identified in a data set are not necessarily inherently bad and should not be automatically removed.
+Really depends on how you will be using the data.

 For example, in the beginning of the article, looking at the  ability of 5 different models in predicting whether or not a movie review is positive or negative, the authors observe that model C